unRob/milpa/README.md

----
-title: milpa docs
----
 # milpa

 "milpa", is an agricultural method that combines multiple crops in close proximity. [`milpa`](https://milpa.dev) is a Bash script and tool to care for one's own garden of scripts.

-You and your team write scripts and a little spec for each command.
+You and your team throw scripts and a little spec for each command at a folder in your repo.
 Use bash, or any other command, and `milpa` provides autocompletions, sub-commands, argument parsing and validation so you can skip the toil and focus on your scripts.

 For those in the know, it makes following these [Command Line Interface Guidelines](https://clig.dev/) easier.